-Before the emergence of industrialization on a massive scale, there were personal contracts between the workers and employers.
+Before the emergence of industrialization on a massive scale, there were personal contracts between workers and employers.
 Therefore, no requirement for the evolution of any machinery governing the relationship between workers and employers arose until then.
-But after the establishment of modern factory system this relationship lost its significance due to large scale industrialization which enticed employers to reduce the cost of production in order to withstand the cut-throat competition in the market and maximize their profit by using technologically more sophisticated means of production which in turn resulted in the rise of a new class of workers who were completely dependant on the wages for their survival which changed the existing employer and employee relationship in which the employees were exploited by their employers.
+But after the establishment of the modern factory system, this relationship lost its significance due to large-scale industrialization, which enticed employers to reduce the cost of production in order to withstand the cut-throat competition in the market and maximise their profit by using technologically more sophisticated means of production.
+This in turn resulted in the rise of a new class of workers who were completely dependent on wages for their survival, which changed the existing employer-and-employee relationship in which the employees were exploited by their employers.
 The conflict of interest between workers and employers and the distress of workers resulted in the growth of various trade unions.

-A trade union is an organized group of workers who strive to help the workers in the issues relating to the fairness of pay, good working environment, hours of work and other benefits that they should be entitled to instead of their labour.
-They act as a link between the management and workers.
+A trade union is an organised group of workers who strive to help the workers on issues relating to the fairness of pay, good working environment, hours of work, and other benefits that they should be entitled to instead of their labour.
+They act as a link between the management and the workers.
 In spite of being newly originated institutions, they have turned into a powerful force because of their direct influence on the social and economic lives of the workers.
-To control and manage the working of these trade unions different legislations regulating the same required.
-In India Trade Unions Act of 1926 is a principal Act for controlling and managing the working of trade unions.
+To control and manage the work of these trade unions, different legislation regulating the same is required.
+In India, the Trade Unions Act of 1926 is a principal Act for controlling and managing the work of trade unions.
 The present article aims at explaining and bringing forth various aspects of the Act.

-In India trade unions have developed into an important platform for putting up the demands of the workers.
+In India, trade unions have developed into an important platform for putting up with the demands of workers.
 They have also turned into one of the most influential pressure groups, which is an aggregate seeking to influence the government in framing legislation in favour of workers without aspiring to become part of the government.
-As an organized institution, trade unionism took its concrete shape after the end of World War 1.
-The trade unions in India are essentially the product of modern large scale industrialization and did not grow out of any existing institutions in society.
-The need for an organized trade union was first realized in 1875 by various philanthropists and social workers like Shri Sorabji Shapaji Bengali and Shri N.M.
-Lokhandey whose constant efforts resulted in the formation of trade unions like The Printers Union of Calcutta (1905), the Bombay Postal Union (1907).
+As an organised institution, trade unionism took its concrete shape after the end of World War 1.
+The trade unions in India are essentially the product of modern large-scale industrialization and did not grow out of any existing institutions in society.
+The need for an organised trade union was first realised in 1875 by various philanthropists and social workers like Shri Sorabji Shapurji Bengali and Shri N.M.
+Lokhandey, whose constant efforts resulted in the formation of trade unions like the Printers’ Union of Calcutta (1905) and the Bombay Postal Union (1907).

-The setting up of textile and mill industries at the beginning of the 19th century in the presidency towns of Bombay, Madras, and Calcutta gave impetus to the formation of industrial workforce association in India.
+The setting up of textile and mill industries at the beginning of the 19th century in the presidency towns of Bombay, Madras, and Calcutta gave impetus to the formation of industrial workforce associations in India.
 The Bombay Mill-Hands Association, founded by N.M.
-Lokhande in 1890 is the first labour association of India.
-The following years saw the rise and growth of several other labour associations and unions in India like the Madras Labour Union which is the first properly registered trade-union founded by B.P.
-Wadia in the year 1918, in the year 1920 the country saw the growth of the Ahmedabad Textile Labourer’s Association in Gujarat which turned into a union under the guidance of Mahatma Gandhi and is considered to be one of the strongest unions in the country of that time because of the unique method of arbitration and conciliation it had devised to settle the grievances of the workers with the employers.
-Since the union followed the ideals of truth and nonviolence laid down by Mahatma Gandhi it was able to secure justice to the workers in a peaceful manner without harming the harmony in the society.
-In the same year, the first trade union federation All India Trade Union Congress (AITUC) saw the light of the day, it was formed after the observations made by the International Labour Organization which highlighted the influence of politics on trade unions and associations and how the same is detrimental for any economy to prosper.
+Lokhande in 1890, was the first labour association in India.
+The following years saw the rise and growth of several other labour associations and unions in India, like the Madras Labour Union, which was the first properly registered trade union founded by B.P.
+Wadia in the year 1918.
+In the year 1920, the country saw the growth of the Ahmedabad Textile Labourer’s Association in Gujarat, which turned into a union under the guidance of Mahatma Gandhi and was considered to be one of the strongest unions in the country at that time because of the unique method of arbitration and conciliation it had devised to settle the grievances of the workers with the employers.
+Since the union followed the ideals of truth and nonviolence laid down by Mahatma Gandhi, it was able to secure justice for the workers in a peaceful manner without harming the harmony in society.
+In the same year, the first trade union federation, the All India Trade Union Congress (AITUC), saw the light of day.
+It was formed after the observations made by the International Labour Organisation which highlighted the influence of politics on trade unions and associations and how the same is detrimental to any economy’s ability to prosper.

-The importance of the formation of an organized trade union was realized by nationalist leaders like Mahatma Gandhi who to improve the employer and worker relationship gave the concept of trusteeship which envisaged the cooperation of the workers and employers.
-According to the concept, the people who are financially sound should hold the property not only to make such use of the property which will be beneficial for themselves but should make such use the property which is for the welfare of the workers who are financially not well placed in the society and each worker should think of himself as being a trustee of other workers and strive to safeguard the interest of the other workers.
+The importance of the formation of an organised trade union was realised by nationalist leaders like Mahatma Gandhi, who, to improve the employer and worker relationship, introduced the concept of trusteeship, which envisaged the cooperation of the workers and employers.
+According to the concept, the people who are financially sound should hold the property not only to make such use of the property as will be beneficial to themselves but should make such use of the property as is for the welfare of the workers who are financially not well placed in society, and each worker should think of himself as being a trustee of other workers and strive to safeguard the interests of the other workers.

 Development of Trade Union Law in India